About

 Thank you for reading!

-If you recognise your work and I did not attribute it correctly to you as author,
+If you recognise your work and I did not attribute you as author,

 Cheers,